zendesk/sample_wordpress_anychannel_integration/README.md

-# Example AnyChannel integration with Wordpress using Node Express
+# Example Channel integration with WordPress using Node Express

 ## Description
-This repository contains the source code for an integration service that connects Zendesk to Wordpress.
-It is intended to be used with the [AnyChannel tutorial](https://help.zendesk.com/hc/en-us/articles/229137767-Channel-framework-startup-tutorial-Overview).
+This repository contains the source code for an integration service that connects Zendesk to WordPress.
+It is intended to be used with the [Channel framework startup tutorial](https://zendesk.github.io/sample_wordpress_anychannel_integration/).
+The repository also contains the source Markdown for the tutorial.

-It only works with Wordpress instances that have the "rest-api" and "JSON Basic Authentication" plug-ins.
+The example channel only works with WordPress instances that have the rest-api and JSON Basic Authentication plug-ins.
+See [Known issues](https://zendesk.github.io/sample_wordpress_anychannel_integration/#known-issues) in the docs.

 NOTE: THIS IS NOT AN EXAMPLE OF A PROPERLY SECURED INTEGRATION.
 It's intentionally as simple as reasonable, and it skips best practices like using oauth and handling errors gracefully.
 Production integrations should NOT use basic authentication.